nikbearbrown/NanoLex/Data/NanoLex_2.md

 **Relational Adjectives (Pertainyms):** Nanoparticulate

+#### Expanded Definition and Usage:
-#### Expanded Definition:\nThe "nano particulate strategy" refers to the comprehensive approach in healthcare and biomedicine that utilizes nanoparticles to design and implement treatment and diagnostic systems.
+The "nano particulate strategy" refers to the comprehensive approach in healthcare and biomedicine that utilizes nanoparticles to design and implement treatment and diagnostic systems.
 This strategy encompasses the formulation of nanoparticles that can be engineered to deliver drugs, genes, or other therapeutic agents precisely to specific cells or tissues.
 It also includes the use of nanoparticles in diagnostic tools to detect diseases at molecular levels.
 Beyond delivery, nano-particulate strategy is integral to the development of less invasive surgical techniques where nanoparticles interact with biological systems to facilitate healing or disease modification.

 ### Lexical Relations and Classification Analysis\n##### Lexical Relations
  - **Hypernyms:** The broader category under which nano-particulate strategies fall, emphasizing their role within the broader field of nanotechnology applications.